pakkinlau/pakkinlau/README.md

 - I am Pak Kin LAU, an enthusiast deeply involved in creating programming products that bring to life the conceptualization of knowledge schema, representation, and modeling.

 ---
+## 🏘Open Source Packages
+The following packages can be discovered and installed directly using PyPI and pip commands.

+Workflow optimization
+- [Gites](https://github.com/pakkinlau/gites): The objective of the Gites is to replicate the user experience of employing Google Drive or OneDrive functionalities within the context of Git commands.

-## 🏘Open Source Repositories
+## 🏘Open Source Projects
 While my closed source projects are not listed here, here's a glimpse into the projects I'm currently working on, categorized based on their development stage:

 ### Status: Deployment Stage 🐲

-Workflow optimization
-- [Gites](https://github.com/pakkinlau/gites): The objective of the Gites is to replicate the user experience of employing Google Drive or OneDrive functionalities within the context of Git commands.

 Bots